 In discounted cash flow (DCF) valuation techniques the value of the stock is estimated based upon present value of some measure of cash flow.
 Dividends are the cleanest and most straightforward measure of cash flow because these are clearly cash flows that go directly to the investor.

-1 DPS0 = Sum of last year dividends per share of Amazon.com's common stock.
+1 DPS0 = Sum of the last year dividends per share of Amazon.com Inc. common stock.
 See details »

 Valuation is based on standard assumptions.
 There may exist specific factors relevant to stock value and omitted here.
 In such a case, the real stock value may differ significantly form the estimated.
 If you want to use the estimated intrinsic stock value in investment decision making process, do so at your own risk.

 |Required rate of return on Amazon.com Inc. common stock3||rAMZN|

 1 Unweighted average of bid yields on all outstanding fixed-coupon U.S. Treasury bonds neither due or callable in less than 10 years (risk-free rate of return proxy).

 3 rAMZN = RF + βAMZN [E(RM) – RF]